 All programmes of study offered by The Courtauld Institute of Art aim to give students access to the best available research-led teaching, and world-class learning resources.
 The Institute offers one undergraduate degree programme: BA (Hons) History of Art.
 Our BA programme is designed to:

-- equip students with a detailed knowledge and systematic, historical understanding of Western Art from antiquity to the present
+- equip students with a detailed knowledge and systematic, historical understanding of art from antiquity to the present

 - produce graduates with the skills and critical curiosity necessary for participation in a range of employment opportunities